rmcwilliams2004/mymeleon-coach-Bot/README.md

-### DISCLAIMER: This framework is released for internal purporse, it is buggy, incompleted and it need a lot of refactoring.
-It shouldn't be used for production.
+### DISCLAIMER: This framework is released for internal purporse.
 It is released under Open Source License,  This is currently set up for a fitness workout and motivation woll have to edit the question and connect to our database . also we need to implement an admin interface to to mannge the settings.py file and tepla

 # COGIT
 ## A framework to build multiplatform intelligent bots